gjuoun/sbt-github-package-demo/README.md

 # Publish sbt package to Github Packages

 As you may know, Github Packages is a place like `npm`, which you can host public and private packages.
-Currently, Github packages supports many package registries like `npm`, `gem`, `mvn`, `gradle`, `dotnet` (**Free for public libraries**).
+Currently, Github packages supports lots of build tools like `npm`, `gem`, `mvn`, `gradle`, `dotnet` (**Free for public libraries**).
 However, there is not support for `sbt`, which is not very friendly to our `scala` developers.
 Fortunately, thanks to `djspiewak` for creating [sbt-github-packages](https://github.com/djspiewak/sbt-github-packages) plugin.
 This will allow us to publish our scala library into Github packages.
 Here is how:

 ### 🧧 Publish `sbt` library to Github Packages